-Saying Umm Ahh in IELTS Speaking
+Saying Umm Ahh in IELTS Speaking: Using Fillers

+Should you use Umm and Ahh Fillers in your IELTS Speaking?
+This is a good question.
+Fillers play an important part in speaking and it is important to understand how the IELTS speaking examiner will mark such words.
 Do you think you will get a lower score if you use “umm” or “aahh” in your IELTS Speaking Test?
 Are fillers ok to use?

 Fluency